G. Govindarajulu Naidu

-G. Govindarajulu Naidu was an acclaimed music director in 1940s and 50s in the south Indian film industry.
-Hailing from Tiruchirappalli, he was one among the musicians who defined the way of music in South Indian film industry.
+G. Govindarajulu Naidu was an acclaimed music director in the 1940s and 50s in the South Indian film industry.
+Hailing from Tiruchirappalli, he was among the musicians who defined the way of music in South Indian film industry.
 He composed music for Tamil and Telugu movies.
 He has family living in Dubai, UAE.

 Early life

 Govindarajulu Naidu came from a Telugu speaking family from Thiruchi.
 This is where M. K. Thyagaraja Bhagavathar (MKT) used to sing in their house and Naidu introduced MKT to his children.
 G. Govindarajulu is a harmonium player in special dramas, but was also known as the one who taught music for K. B. Sundarambal.
 He also sold musical instruments and gramophone in Thiruchi, but the business was not doing very well.
 In 1940, Naidu took his family to Madras to look for greener pasture there.

 T. G. Lingappa was the second son of Naidu and had learned to play several musical instruments from him.
 His grandchildren live in Chennai & Bangalore.